CreArts-Community/CreArts-Discord/readme.md

 ## Getting Started

-### Requirements
+### Prerequisites

 For this Powercord theme you need the [**Discord Canary**](https://discordia.me/en/canary) Version and a [**Powercord**](https://powercord.dev/installation) Instalation.

 ### Instalation

-To install the Download and Install the Theme use:
+To install the Download and Install the Theme use this command:

 ```
 cd powercord/src/Powercord/themes && git clone https://github.com/CorellanStoma/CreArts